nikvn89/ProofSponsor/README.md

 The frontend correctly displayed the failed verification result.

+### What the tests demonstrate

-These tests demonstrate that ProofSponsor does not simply approve submitted URLs or rely on deterministic keyword matching.
+These tests confirm that ProofSponsor does not simply approve submitted URLs or rely on deterministic keyword matching.
+The AI validators independently evaluated semantic fulfillment and wallet attribution, producing different outcomes for different evidence quality.

 ## Example Sponsorship Requirement